 Several companies claim Cold Pressed Juices are healthier than regular juice, bought from the cold section in the supermarket, due to the way the juice is extracted.
 But one clear benefit of Cold-pressed Juices, which makes it live up to the hype, is that these natural fruit and vegetable drinks are 100% organic and glucose-free.

-So if you want to promote a healthier diet in your office, these clean, ready-to-drink cold-pressed juices should absolutely be present in the fridge!
+So if you want to promote a healthier diet in your office, these ready-to-drink cold-pressed juices do the trick!

 Kombucha has long been a player in the organic industry; taking the health-and-wellness world by storm.
 It is a lightly effervescent beverage that is made through the fermentation process.
 It is produced by fermenting tea, typically black or green, using a colony of bacteria and yeast called a “SCOBY.”